kirill-grouchnikov/aurora/docs/theming/painters/border.md

 Note that if this attribute is `false`, the implementation of the `paintBorder()` **must** ignore the `outlineInner` parameter.

-Applications that wish to provide a custom (branding) border painter may utilize the existing `StandardBorderPainter` base class.
-The subclass can override any one of the three base methods that compute border colors at different vertical locations (see `get*BorderColor` methods).
+Applications that wish to provide a custom (branding) border painter may utilize the existing `FractionBasedBorderPainter` base class.
 Most core Aurora border painters extend this class.
 In addition, the `DelegateBorderPainter` and `CompositeBorderPainter` classes can be used to combine existing border painters and tweak the colors selected for the painting.

 ### Management API